hosein-srj/GaugeControl/README.md

 | `BottomCenter` | Bottom center of gauge |
 | `TopCenter`    | Top center of gauge    |

+### Range Properties
 | Property           | Type     | Description                        |
 | ------------------ | -------- | ---------------------------------- |
 | `RangeBrush`       | `Brush`  | Color of the scale range           |
 | `RangeScaleFactor` | `double` | Visual scale multiplier for ranges |

+## License

+This project is licensed under the **MIT License**.
+Feel free to use and modify.

+---

+## Contributing

+If you’d like to contribute:
+1. Fork the repo 🍴
+2. Create a new branch: `git checkout -b feature-name`
+3. Commit your changes: `git commit -m "Add feature X"`
+4. Push to your branch: `git push origin feature-name`
+5. Open a **Pull Request** 🚀